-After explaining to someone that you own a business, how many times have you heard in response: “That’s so great.
-That means you get to write off all of your expenses on your taxes?”
+After explaining to someone that you own a business, how many times have you heard in response, “That’s great.
+That means you get to write off all your expenses on your tax return.”

 Well, it’s not quite that simple.
-While There are a number of legitimate business expenses that can reduce your taxable income, but they must be both “ordinary and necessary.
+While there are a number of legitimate business expenses that can reduce your taxable income, they must be both ordinary and necessary.
 And reporting all of these expenses?
 That’s where Schedule C comes in.

-Schedule C — part of Form 1040 — is used to “report income or loss from a business you operated or a profession you practiced as a sole proprietor.”
-This form is vitally important to many businesses, but it can be confusing.
+Schedule C — part of Form 1040 — is used to report income or loss from a business you operated or a profession you practiced as a sole proprietor.
+This form is vitally important to many medium and small businesses, but it can be confusing.

-If you didn’t incorporate, and you aren’t in a partnership, make sure you have operated a “business”.
-Per the IRS, your operation qualifies as a business if your primary goal was to earn an income or profit, and you engage in the activity “with continuity and regularity.”
+If you didn’t incorporate and you aren’t in a partnership, make sure you have operated a qualified business per the IRS.
+This means your primary goal was to earn an income or make a profit, and you engage in the activity with continuity and regularity.

 On this line, you describe the business that generated the primary source of income.
 If you operated more than one business, you must complete Schedule Cs for each business.
 The description should include the general field and the type of product or service offered.

-If your general field is wholesale or retail trade, or production services (i.e. mining, construction, manufacturing), include the customer type in your description (e.g. “wholesale sale of hardware to retailers”).
+If your general field is wholesale, retail trade, or production services (i.e. mining, construction, manufacturing), include the customer type in your description (for example, “wholesale of hardware to retailers”).

-On this line, list the six-digit code, from the Principal Business or Professional Activity Codes chart (Instructions for Schedule C, C-17 & C-18), that best describes the business activity that generates the primary source of sales or receipts.
+On this line, list the six-digit code from the Principal Business or Professional Activity Codes chart (Instructions for Schedule C, C-17 & C-18), that best describes the business activity that generates the primary source of sales or receipts.
 In layman’s terms, how do you earn business income?
 Find the code that most closely matches that.

 You need to list a physical business address on this line, not a PO Box.
 If you operated your business from your home address (the address listed on Form 1040, page 1), you can leave this line blank.

-If you are generating income, and paying expenses, hopefully you have elected an accounting method.
-There are two primary accounting methods that are used by the huge majority of businesses:
+If you are generating income and paying expenses, hopefully you have elected an accounting method.
+There are two primary accounting methods used by the majority of businesses.
+These are:

-- Cash method: income is not counted until cash is actually received, and expenses are not counted until they are actually paid.
+- The cash method: income is not counted until cash is actually received, and expenses are not counted until they are actually paid.

-- Accrual method: transactions, both receipts and expenses, are counted when the order is made, regardless of when money is actually received or paid.
+- The accrual method: all transactions, both receipts and expenses, are counted when the order is made, regardless of when money is actually received or paid.

-The IRS does permit alternative methods, but you will need to specify the alternative in the space provided if you elect “Other”.
+The IRS does permit alternative methods, but you will need to specify the alternative in the space provided if you select “Other.”

 If you actively participated in your business during the tax year, check “Yes” for this line.
-To meet the “material participation threshold,” you need to meet at least one of seven criteria (see Instructions for Schedule C, C-4):
+To qualify for the “material participation threshold,” you need to meet at least one of seven criteria (see Instructions for Schedule C, C-4).
+These include:

-- Participation was substantially all of the participation in the activity by all individuals;
+- Your participation was substantially greater than all of the participation in the activity by all individuals

-- 100 hours of activity where 100 hours is at least as much as any other person;
+- 100 hours of activity where 100 hours is at least as much as any other person employed by the company

-- Material participation for 5 of the prior 10 prior tax years;
+- Material participation for 5 of the 10 prior tax years

-- Personal service activity for any of 3 prior tax years; or,
+- Personal service activity for any of the 3 prior tax years

-- Regular, continuous, and substantial basis for more than 100 hours during the year (this doesn’t include management time)
+- Regular, continuous, and substantial participation for more than 100 hours during the year (this doesn’t include management time)

 If you started or acquired your business in this tax year, check the box in this line.
-Additionally, if you are reopening/restarting your business after previously closing it, check the box in this line.
+Additionally, if you are reopening or restarting your business after previously closing it, check the box in this line.
 Otherwise, leave it blank.

 If you made any payments in this tax year that would require you to file a Form 1099 — miscellaneous income, typically paid to independent contractors who you employed during the tax year and paid $600 or more — check the “Yes” box.
-Otherwise, check “No”.
+Otherwise, check “No.”

 If you checked “Yes” on Line I, check whether or not you filed the required Forms 1099.